logfellow/logstash-logback-encoder/README.md

 * Using evaluators to determine if the stacktrace should be logged.
 * Outputting in either 'normal' order (root-cause-last), or root-cause-first.
 * Computing and inlining hexadecimal hashes for each exception stack using the `inlineHash` or `stackHash` provider ([more info](stack-hash.md)).
+* Use custom line separator for stack traces

 For example: